RahulGaur/asappChallenge/README.md

 This is a Eureka Client used for Sending and reciveing messages for the chat application.
 This service has two Api's

 1. /message : POST request to send message from sender to the recipient.
 Please note it requires an authentication token as a header, in order to send message which was returned by the login request.
 Returns message id and the time it was sent.

+Sample body for the POST reques (besideds the header):

+{
+  "sender": 2,
+  "recipient": 1,
+  "content": {
+  	"type": "text",
+  	"text":{
+  		"type":"text",
+  		"text":"hey how are you"
+  	}

+  }
+}

 2. /message : GET request to receive messages.
 Please note it requires an authentication token as a header.
 Returns list of messages.

 Port Number: 8081